djha-skin/nrdl/README.md

   Lisp implementation, but I would like to see one in C, Scheme, Janet, Elixir, etc. I'd be happy to add your implementation to this repository as the standard if you wish to implement such a parser.
-* I don't use emacs, but would welcome and love a contribution for a NRDL emacs plugin.
+* I don't use Emacs, but would welcome and love a contribution for a NRDL Emacs plugin.
 The same goes for VS Code.

 ## Supporting Resources